hpsa/hpe-application-automation-tools-plugin/doc/README.md

 Starting with version 1.641 (or 1.625.3), Jenkins introduced the  **Content-Security-Policy**  header.
 This causes some of the integration links, such as links to reports, to become inoperable.
 For details, see [Configuring Content Security Policy](https://wiki.jenkins.io/display/JENKINS/Configuring+Content+Security+Policy) and [Jenkins Security Advisory ](https://jenkins.io/security/advisory/2015-12-09/).
 For suggested workarounds until the issue is resolved, see [Content Security Policy Header](#content-security-policy-header).

-## New Features and Enhancements in Version 6.9
+## New Features and Enhancements

-Version 6.9 introduced the following enhancements:
+Version 7.0 introduced the following enhancements:

 **ALM Octane**

-- Enabled branch publisher
+- Support for pipeline stop
+- Support for BDD scenarios in test runners
-- Support added for Java 11
+- Support for version 21.1.36 of the Fortify SSC plugin

-**Workarounds**

-- For running UFTM tests from UFT One: If UFTM tests fail in UFT One after changing the UFTM server version in the Jenkins configuration, manually restart UFT One and run the test again.
+- Defect fix - Octane builds no longer point to obsolete UFTOne run results

+**UFT One**

+- Ability to use the Micro Focus plugin on an air-gap network (not connected to the Internet) for ALM executions
+- Run Results enhancements, including the use of MTBX files for test execution
+- Defect fix - Layout issues were handled

+**LoadRunner Enterprise**

+- Defect fix - It is now possible to browse for the Test ID in the Jenkins plugin.

 For more information about enhancements introduced in previous versions, see [What's new in earlier versions](WhatsNewEarlier.md).